emclevy/UARKRocketTele/README.md

 SOC - Holds all hardware code.
 Worked on mostly by Eli Levy-Mackay and Troy Jones.

-GUI - Holds all code for user interface, also contains everthing you need to run our simulation with test data.
+GUI - Holds all code for user interface, also contains everything you need to run our simulation with test data.
 Worked on mostly by Evan Foley, Kormah Dorko, and Rodrigo Mouron.

 # Credits and contact